Rajalakshmi12/IITM_Tds_Project1/README.md

-## IITM Tools in Data Science Prohect 1
+## IITM Tools in Data Science Project 1 - Hyderabad 50

 1. Scraping mechanism: I scraped the data from the Github site using the github API with a personal access token.
           GITHUB_TOKEN =  '<personal-token>'